 Hidden on the ground floor of a parking garage, you probably wouldn’t stumble on this as a place to work.
 But they open at 11am, have strong WiFi, and there’s plenty of seating.
 It has an 80’s and 90’s theme and if you need a break from work you can play their Super Nintendo or a quick game of skeeball.

-Corner Bar was my most surprising find in Tampa.
-It gives the appearance of an open air dive bar, and that’s exactly what it is.
-But it’s fairly new and the owner seemingly paid to install the good WiFi, because its has one of the fastest WiFi speeds I found in all of Tampa.
+Corner Bar was a surprising find in Tampa.
+It gives the appearance of an open-air dive bar, and that’s exactly what it is.
+But it’s fairly new and the owner seemingly paid to install the good WiFi, because it has one of the fastest WiFi speeds I found in all of Tampa (>200 Mbps).
 The food meu is pretty small, with typical bar food, but they have a good beer selection.
 The downside it they don’t open until 2pm, so you’ll have to work somewhere else until you’re ready for an afternoon beer.

 Sparkman Wharf: Channelside, Varies up to 180 Mbps